Today's Thursday • 12 mins read

 This internalization of blame intensifies the abuse cycle, further deepening the trauma bond and making it more challenging to recognize the abuse for what it is.

-6: Autonomy Erosion Stage: Loss of Sense of Self Identity
+6: Autonomy Erosion Stage: Loss of Self-Identity

 They lose the ability to recognize or express their needs, desires, or boundaries.
 They are always trying to satisfy and outdo their “service” to their abuser.